paulkarpenko/us-code-ui/uscode/title-49-transportation/chapter-053-public-transportation.md

 Section 3006(b) of the Federal Public Transportation Act of 2015, referred to in subsec. (a)(1), (2)(E), is section 3006(b) of Pub.
 L. 114–94, which is set out as a note under [section 5310 of this title](./chapter-053-public-transportation.md#section-5310).

-Section 3005(b) of the Federal Public Transportation Act of 2015, referred to in subsec. (d), is section 3005(b) of Pub.
+Section 3005(b) of the Federal Public Transportation Act of 2015, referred to in subsec. (b), is section 3005(b) of Pub.
 L. 114–94, which is set out as a note under [section 5309 of this title](./chapter-053-public-transportation.md#section-5309).

-Section 601 of the Passenger Rail Investment and Improvement Act of 2008, referred to in subsec. (f)(1)(D), is section 601 of div.
+Section 601 of the Passenger Rail Investment and Improvement Act of 2008, referred to in subsec. (c)(1)(D), is section 601 of div.
 B of Pub.
 L. 110–432, Oct.
 16, 2008, 122 Stat.
 4968, which is not classified to the Code.

 #### Amendments
+2021—Pub.
+L. 117–58 amended section generally, substituting provisions relating to fiscal years 2022 to 2026 for provisions relating to fiscal years 2016 to 2020.

 2015—Pub.
 L. 114–94 amended section generally, substituting provisions relating to fiscal years 2016 to 2020 for provisions relating to fiscal years 2013 to 2015.

 Subsec. (a)(1).
 Pub.
 L. 114–87, § 1203(a)(1), substituted “and $1,526,434,426 for the period beginning on October 1, 2015, and ending on December 4, 2015” for “and $1,197,663,934 for the period beginning on October 1, 2015, and ending on November 20, 2015”.